lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 To make text in featherpad bigger press :kbd:`Control+ +` or hold :kbd:`Control` and move the mousewheel up.
 To make text in featherpad smaller press :kbd:`Control+ -` or hold :kbd:`Control` and move the mousewheel down.

 If you want to close all tabs to the left right click on the tab bar :menuselection:`Close Previous Tabs`.
 To close all tabs to the right right click on the tab bar :menuselection:`Close Next Tabs`.
-To only leave open the tab you right clicked on right click and select :menuselection:`Close other tabs`.
+To only leave open the tab you right clicked on right click and select :menuselection:`Close Other Tabs`.
 To copy the path to the file you have open right click on the tab bar and select :menuselection:`Copy File Path`.
 To copy the file name right click on the tab bar and select :menuselection:`Copy File Name`.

 .. image:: featherpad-tab-context.png